 Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-At June 30, 2021 and December 31, 2020, there were 4,334,681 and 0 shares, respectively, of Class A ordinary shares issued or outstanding, excluding 43,965,319 and 0 shares, respectively, of Class A ordinary shares subject to possible redemption, respectively.
+At September 30, 2021, there were 48,300,000 shares issued and outstanding, all of which are subject to possible redemption and have been classified as temporary equity (see Note 7).
+There were no Class A ordinary shares issued or outstanding as of December 31, 2020

 Class B Ordinary Shares - The Company is authorized to issue 50,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
 On February 9, 2021, 10,062,500 Class B ordinary shares were issued and outstanding.
 On January 30, 2021, the Company effectuated a 5-for-6 stock split of the Class B ordinary shares, resulting in an aggregate outstanding amount of 12,075,000 Class B ordinary shares.
 Of the 12,075,000 Class B ordinary shares outstanding, 1,575,000 Class B ordinary shares were subject to forfeiture, to the Company by the Initial Shareholders for no consideration to the extent that the underwriters' over-allotment option was not exercised in full or in part, so that the Initial Shareholders would collectively own 20% of the Company's issued and outstanding ordinary shares after the Initial Public Offering.
-As of June 30, 2021 and December 31, 2020, there were 12,075,000 Class B ordinary shares issued and outstanding.
+As of September 30, 2021 and December 31, 2020, there were 12,075,000 Class B ordinary shares issued and outstanding.